- Home >

 Call: 020 7843 3500 Enquire Now Enquire Now

-The Okavango Delta inspires images of herds of dainty antelope dashing through floodwaters, of lion hunting large herds of Cape buffalo, leopards lazily surveying the terrain from the branches of a tree and of elephant standing waist deep in the floodwaters.
-The reality is that the Delta offers this and much more besides, it truly is one of the world's most extraordinary ecosystems and offers an unparalleled game viewing experience.
+An Okavango Delta safari inspires images of herds of dainty antelope dashing through floodwaters, of lion hunting large herds of Cape buffalo, leopards lazily surveying the terrain from the branches of a tree and of elephant standing waist deep in the floodwaters.
+The reality is that the Delta offers this and much more besides - it truly is one of the world's most extraordinary ecosystems and a Botswana safari in the Okavango Delta offers an unparalleled game viewing experience.

 The camps we recommend do depend on your interest and how you want to enjoy your game viewing, whilst there are some camps that offer very specific game viewing experiences.
 Duba Plains, for instance, offers guests the chance to see the lion hunting buffalo, as featured on the National Geographic series "Relentless Enemies", whilst birding enthusiasts are drawn to camps such as Xigera to see the resident Pel's fishing owl.
-All of the camps in this area of the Delta are on private concessions, meaning a truly wild safari experience, uninterrupted by other vehicles and visitors.
+Those on limited budgets might like to plump for the great value Oddballs Camp or Gunns Camp, whilst keen walkers should head for Footsteps Camp, and five-star safari connoisseurs will feel right at home at Mombo Camp, Jao Camp or Vumbura Plains.
+Many of the camps in the Delta are also sited on private concessions, meaning a truly wild safari experience, uninterrupted by other vehicles and visitors.

 The Delta is famed for its water levels and water-based activities, however, paradoxically, the water levels are inversely proportional to the rainfall in the Delta, as the floodwaters come from the far-off highlands of Angola.